bhisaac/5eFP/5eFP-SRD.md

 ### Second Wind

 You have a limited well of stamina that you can draw on to protect yourself from harm.
 On your turn, you can use a bonus action to heal up to 2 wounds.
-Once you use this feature, you must finish a short or long rest before you can use it again.
+Once you use this feature, you must finish a short rest before you can use it again.

 ## Monk